blbadger/blbadger.github.io/gpu-server.md

 ![server]({{https://blbadger.github.io}}/server_setup/full_lshw.jpg)

 and the nvidia toolkit finds the GPUs as well, nice!
 I had installed fairly recent CUDA driver (535.172.04) and API (12.2) versions, and you can see that here.
-Note that the GPUs are by default in maximum performance mode (P0) even while idling: this seems to be typical of SXM-socketed nvidia GPUs, as I have seen the same for cloud A100 clusters.
-I will probably be changing this to power save mode (p8) for idling to reduce the current draw.
+Note that the GPUs are by default in maximum performance mode (P0) even while idling: this is to be typical of SXM-socketed nvidia GPUs, and indeed the SXM2 V100 cannot be set to any other mode.
+Note too that watts per GPU at idle has roughly doubled from what it was when a single GPU was installed: this is unsurprising, given that the NVLink connections between GPUs cannot completely idle.

 ![server]({{https://blbadger.github.io}}/server_setup/full_nvidiasmi.jpg)